Karudhoru/Enzyme-Classification-Model/README.md

   model.pkl: Serialized machine learning model for enzyme analysis. vectorizer.pkl: Preprocessed vectorizer that transforms input data into a format suitable for the model.

+5. **Model Overview**

+The pre-trained model in this project is designed to classify enzymes based on their biochemical features.
+Here’s an overview of how it works:

+**Input:**

+The model expects structured enzyme data as input.
+This typically includes features such as enzyme identifiers, biochemical properties, or numerical descriptors extracted from experimental data.
+In the provided interactive notebook (bin/model.ipynb), example inputs are preprocessed using the supplied vectorizer (vectorizer.pkl).
+This step converts raw enzyme information into a feature vector that the model can interpret.

+**Output:**

+The model outputs a predicted enzyme class.
+The classification corresponds to one of the major enzyme categories (e.g., oxidoreductases, transferases, hydrolases, lyases, isomerases, or ligases).
+In addition to the class label, the model may also return confidence scores or probabilities for each potential classification.
+These scores help assess the reliability of the prediction.

+**Usage:**

+Users can input their enzyme data into the interactive notebook to observe the full classification pipeline—from preprocessing with the vectorizer to generating predictions with the model.
+The notebook provides examples and visualizations that demonstrate how to interpret the input data and understand the model’s output.

 5. **Documentation**
   Further documentation is available in the Docs folder: